EmileRolley/EmileRolley/README.md

   <p align="center">
-    Computer science student at <a href="https://masterinfo.emi.u-bordeaux.fr/wiki/doku.php?id=if">University of Bordeaux</a> with a particular interest for programming languages, software verification and the open-source community.
+    Computer science student at <a href="https://masterinfo.emi.u-bordeaux.fr/wiki/doku.php?id=if">University of Bordeaux</a> with a particular interest for programming languages, sustainable programming and the open-source community.
     <br />
     <a href="https://gitlab.com/EmileRolley">